 S to the S

-The theme continues on record two, even though “The Continental” is pure 90’s-cheese.
-Prince’s vocals are on key regardless of pitch, but as usual with Barbarella, goofy synth work holds the track back.
-The rhythm arrangement and the horns are masterful, and I even like the DJ scratching and beefy guitar riffs, but the cluttered wall-of-sound production approach dates the uptempo composition to the contemporary early-90’s era if which it was birthed in.
-I’ve stated before it’s great for people who enjoy the sound of this time period, as it’s incredibly fun and does possess a charm, even strengthening the concept of the album, but it’s not something I could recommend.
-The quiet, poppy breakdown in this track prior to Carmen Electra’s exotic spoken word-rap became a characteristic of boy bands later in the decade, but unlike the superficial, generic mainstream music those groups created, Prince follows up this track with “Damn U”, an incredibly soulful track that sees a wiser Prince returning to his roots with all the production tact he’s gained over the years to craft a masterful ballad worthy of residing in the era he released his debut at the tail end of.
+The theme continues on record two, even though “The Continental” is pure ’90s cheese.
+Prince’s vocals are on-key regardless of pitch, but as usual with Barbarella, goofy synth work holds the track back.
+The rhythm arrangement and the horns are masterful, and I even like the DJ scratching and beefy guitar riffs, but the cluttered wall-of-sound production dates the uptempo composition to the contemporary early ’90s era that it was birthed in.
+I’ve stated before that it’s great for people who enjoy the sound of this time period, as it’s incredibly fun and does possess a charm, even strengthening the concept of the album, but it’s not something I could recommend.
+The quiet, poppy breakdown in this track prior to Carmen Electra’s exotic spoken word-rap became a characteristic of boy bands later in the decade, but unlike the superficial, generic mainstream music those groups created, Prince follows up this track with “Damn U,” an incredibly soulful track that sees a wiser Prince returning to his roots with all the production tact he’s gained over the years to craft a masterful ballad worthy of residing in the era he released his debut at the tail end of.

-The instrumentation is barren and par for the course of early-90’s hip hop, and when Tony M.’s below-average double-time flow is better than Prince’s, then you know you’re in for a rough listening.
-His verse came from a verse he performed for “The Future” when performing on The Nude Tour, but they’re still better than Prince’s lyrics that contain so much cussing that it sounds unnatural and edgy in order to connect with younger people, when that’s never been his style.
-The best part of the track honestly is when the backbeat and slick horns ride out the rest of the instrumentation for the remainder of the record, which in all honestly is an overwhelmingly disappointing side of music that contributes little to the overall arching themes and storyline of the album.
+The instrumentation is barren and par for the course of early ’90s hip hop, and when Tony M.’s below-average double-time flow is better than Prince’s, then you know you’re in for a rough listening.
+Tony’s verse came from a verse he performed for “The Future” when performing on The Nude Tour, but they’re still better than Prince’s lyrics, which contain so much cussing that it sounds unnatural and edgy in order to connect with younger people, and that’s never been his style.
+Honestly, the best part of the track is when the backbeat and slick horns ride out the rest of the instrumentation for the remainder of the record, which in all honestly, is an overwhelmingly disappointing side of music that contributes little to the overall arching themes and storyline of the album.
 This song, and the last one to an extent, basically scraps the storyline to allow Prince to just act like an ass

-“And God Created Woman” sounds like it could be on a Jimi Hendrix album, so the old-school, 70’s approach to the contemporary composition is more than satisfactory.
-The instrumentation can be a little too sappy, but Prince is so far into his element at this point that his vocal work on the track is a top tier performance.
-A deep groove provides a foundation for wide open stereo space, which is filled by a full band performance, resulting in another one of these throwback songs that speaks highly of the women who’s caught his eye, and if you’re paying attention, yes, it continues the story and theme of the album, as “7” has the pair connecting spiritually despite opposition; “And God Created Woman” sees Prince recounting a story of Genesis from The Bible, coming to the realization that love is what makes a man and a woman whole.
-It’s a powerful song that keeps the momentum from “7” riding into “3 Chains o’ Gold”; the “Bohemian Rhapsody” of Prince’s catalogue, as it’s often described.
+“And God Created Woman” sounds like it could be on a Jimi Hendrix album, so the old-school, ’70s approach to the contemporary composition is more than satisfactory.
+The instrumentation can be a little too sappy, but Prince is so far into his element at this point that his vocal work on the track is a top-tier performance.
+A deep groove provides a foundation for wide open stereo space, which is filled by a full band performance, resulting in another one of these throwback songs that speaks highly of the woman who’s caught his eye, and if you’re paying attention, yes, it continues the story and theme of the album.
+“7” has the pair connecting spiritually despite opposition; “And God Created Woman” sees Prince recounting a story of Genesis from The Bible, coming to the realization that love is what makes a man and a woman whole.
+It’s a powerful song that keeps the momentum from “7” riding into “3 Chains o’ Gold,” the “Bohemian Rhapsody” of Prince’s catalogue, as it’s often described.

 1967 in a bus marked public schools